aamc.org does not support this web browser.

 Who's Your Therapist?
 Examining the Behavioral Health Workforce

-By Siena Senn, MPH, former Analyst, AAMC Research and Action Institute; Kendal Orgera, MPH, MPP, Senior Research Analyst, AAMC Research and Action Institute; and Lisa Ramirez, PhD, ABPP, Associate Professor of Psychiatry, Case Western Reserve University School of Medicine and the MetroHealth System
+By Siena Senn, MPH, former Analyst, AAMC Research and Action Institute; Kendal Orgera, MPH, MPP, Lead Research Analyst, AAMC Research and Action Institute; and Lisa Ramirez, PhD, ABPP, Associate Professor of Psychiatry, Case Western Reserve University School of Medicine and the MetroHealth System

 Oct.
 26, 2023